Menopause Treatment in Wellesley, MA

 The skin around the vagina can become drier during and after menopause because of the drop in estrogen levels, which can cause sex to be painful.

 Postmenopause is the period after menopause when a woman hasn’t had her period for 12 months.
 The symptoms related to menopause gradually improve for most women.
 However, because of the lower level of estrogen, postmenopausal women are at an increased risk of certain health problems, including osteoporosis and heart disease.
 It’s important to continue to see your OBGYN for routine exams and tests even after menopause.

 Stay on top of your health during the transition into menopause, and discuss any symptoms you’re experiencing with your gynecologist.

 Menopause Treatment in the Greater Boston Area

-Our board certified OBGYN physicians provide care for women in their perimenopausal and menopausal periods.
-Call (781) 263-0033 to make an appointment on the services we offer.
+Our board certified gynecologists provide care for women in their perimenopausal and menopausal periods.
+Call (781) 263-0033 to schedule an appointment with a gynecologist near Boston today!